tinycorporation/RedTool/README.md

 RedTool is a simple and modern looking login program made in C# that connects to our website and our SQL Database.
 ![Main Program](https://github.com/tinycorporation/RedTool/blob/Unfinished/Webfiles/img/redtoolmain.PNG)

+RedTool is devloped and maintaned by TinyCorp which is a group of four high school students studying IT.

 ## Features
 The RedTool program and it's connected components such as the web server and website is written in a varaity of languages such as
 <ul>